pimutils/vdirsyncer/docs/tutorial.rst

 ``.vcf`` files which all contain a contact in ``VCARD`` format each.
 You can modify their content, add new ones and delete some [1]_, and your changes will be synchronized to the CalDAV server after you run ``vdirsyncer sync`` again.
-For further reference, it uses the storages :py:class:`vdirsyncer.storage.FilesystemStorage` and :py:class:`vdirsyncer.storage.CarddavStorage`.
+For further reference, it uses the storages :storage:`filesystem` and :storage:`carddav`.

 ..
 [1] You'll want to :doc:`use a helper program for this <supported>`.